 - Genesis 3:1-24 – God's promise to fallen man.
 This passage explains the reason for the fallen nature of man and the creation as well as God's solution to man's condition: the promise of a Savior.

 - Isaiah 53:1-12 – The person of promise – spiritual.
-This passage describes the spiritual nature of the person sent by God to fulfill His promise to the Jews and through them to all the world.
+This passage describes the spiritual nature and mission of the person sent by God to fulfill His promise to the Jews and through them to all the world.